intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

     repository: "docker.tools.intershop.com/iom/intershophub/iom"
     tag: "5.0.0"

-  # define a timeout for startupProbe, that is matching the requirements of the current
+  # Define a timeout for startupProbe, that matches the requirements of the current
   # IOM installation.
 In combination with the default values, this configuration results
   # in a timeout value of 11 minutes for the initialization and migration of the database.
   startupProbe:
     failureThreshold: 60

-  # remove resource binding for cpu.
+  # Remove resource binding for CPU.
 This makes the system significantly
   # faster, especially the startup.
   resources:
     limits: